Skip to content

 Before You Play, Put the Claws Away

 Finally, if you love long manicured nails, the ukulele (and string instruments) may not be for you.
 You will need to keep your nails short to play with this instrument since it requires you pressing down on the pads of your fingertips.
 Long nails will prevent you from doing this.
 So, have fun with nail colors, but lose the acrylics or fashionable coffin nails.
 For more pros and cons about taking lessons for different instruments, check out this video.
-To learn more about piano lessons with DMA, check out our ukulele lessons page.
+To learn more about ukulele lessons with DMA, check out our ukulele lessons page.